-As student engagement nowadays is highly associated with e-learning systems, this had been regarded that the interaction of the students in cognitive. the behavioral, and affective dimensions, has greatly impacted the students in terms of their academic performance which is evident in grades and their respective performances inside and outside the classroom (Hussain et al., 2018).
+As student engagement nowadays is highly associated with e-learning systems, this had been regarded that the interaction of the students in cognitive. behavioral, the and affective dimensions, has greatly impacted the students in terms of their academic performance which is evident in grades and their respective performances inside and outside the classroom (Hussain et al., 2018).

-For academic achievement, the necessary factors that should be considered are self-efficacy, emotional engagement, and behavioral engagement.
-Technicalities show that self-efficacy has a closer relationship with academic achievement.
+For academic achievement, the necessary factors that should be considered are self-efficacy. engagement, behavioral emotional and engagement.
+Technicalities show that self-efficacy a closer relationship with academic has achievement.
 Consequently, because of the current pandemic situation, the mental and emotional space of the learners inhabited the learners' space; thus, affecting the way they learn.
 As early adults and adolescents in educational institutions, valuing the well-being of students is a must for them to stay mentally grounded (Olivier et.al, 2019).